Geosphere-Austria/dataset-api-docs/src/user-guide/endpoints.md

 ## Dataset Endpoint Structure.

-An dataset endpoint consists of five parts:
+A dataset endpoint consists of five parts:

 - a host
 - a version